ronen/vpn/README.md

 $ vpn up [site]
 $ vpn down
 $ vpn reset # if your lan connection glitches
+$ vpn status # tells you if vpn is up or down
 ```

 The script will prompt for your vpn password on the site as well as for the sudo password on your machine (if needed).